leneti/yaml-fm-lint/README.md

 ## Features

-- Speed - Only has two dependencies and lints directories asyncronously.
+- Speed - Only has three light-weight dependencies and lints directories asyncronously.
 - Configurable - Lints the extracted data based on a config file.
 - Tiny - Barely takes up space in your project.